nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.3.
 Listing all tasks : `list`

-Shows a list of all tasks in Dueue/ in a specific list<br>
+Shows a list of all tasks in Dueue in a specific list<br>
 Format: `list [favourite]`<br>
 Format: `list list LISTINDEX [favourite]`<br>
 Format: `list list LISTNAME [favourite]`